chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Overview

-A Braintree Direct Integration follows the same general pattern as a typical Chargehound API integration.
+A Braintree Direct integration follows the same general pattern as a typical Chargehound API integration.

 1) When a dispute is created in Braintree, you'll handle Braintree's "Dispute Opened" webhook notification.

-2) You'll collect the evidence needed by your Chargehound template.
+2) You'll collect the evidence needed by your Chargehound template(s).

 3) You'll send the evidence fields to the Braintree API.
 You'll do this by updating the Custom Fields of the disputed transaction in Braintree.
 Chargehound will take it from there.